-Frederick D. Go, 53, is the Chairman, as well as a Director of the Company.
-In addition to his post as Director, Mr. Go is also the President and Chief Executive Officer of Robinsons Land Corporation.
-He concurrently serves as the President and Chief Executive Officer of Altus Property Ventures, Inc. and the President of Universal Hotels and Resorts,
+Frederick D. Go, 54, is the Chairman of RCR.
+He is the President and Chief Executive Officer of RLC.
+He concurrently serves as the President and Chief Executive Officer of Robinsons Land Corporation and Altus Property Ventures, Inc. and the President of Universal Hotels and Resorts, Inc. He is also the Vice Chairman of Luzon International Premier Airport Development Corporation.
+He is a Trustee and the President of Robinsons

-Inc. He is also the Vice Chairman of Luzon International Premier Airport Development Corporation.
-He is a Trustee and the President of Robinsons Land Foundation, Inc. and Universal Cultural Foundation, Inc. He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, Taicang Ding Sheng Real Estate Development Company Limited, Taicang Ding Sheng Real Estate Development Company Limited, and Real Estate Company Limited, and Chongqing Ding Hong Real Estate Development Company Limited.
+Land Foundation, Inc. and Universal Cultural Foundation, Inc. He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, Taicang Ding Feng Real Estate Development Company Limited, Taicang Ding Sheng Real Estate Development Company Limited, Chongqing Robinsons Land Real Estate Company Limited, and Chongqing Ding Hong Real Estate Development Company Limited.
 He is a Director of Cebu Air, Inc., Manila Electric Company, JG Summit Olefins Corporation, and Cebu Light Industrial Park.
 He is the Vice Chairman of the Board of Directors of Robinsons Bank Corporation, and of the Executive Committee of the said bank.
 He also serves as the Vice Chairman of the Philippine Retailers Association.
+In January 2023, he was appointed by the President of the Philippines as Presidential Adviser for Investment and Economic Affairs.
 He received a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.

-Jericho P. Go, 51, is a Director and Chief Executive Officer of the Company.
+Jericho P. Go, 52, is the President and Chief Executive Officer of RCR.
 He also serves as the Senior Vice President and Business Unit General Manager of Robinsons Offices in Robinsons Land Corporation.
 He is concurrently the President and Chief Executive Officer of Robinsons DoubleDragon Corp. and member of the Board of Directors of Robinsons Equitable Tower Condominium Corporation, Robinsons Summit Center Condominium Corporation and Galleria Corporate Center Condominium Corporation.
 He has over 29 years of experience in the field of real estate and was responsible for filing and registering the Philippines' very first IT park with the Philippine Economic Zone Authority (PEZA) in 1997.
 Prior to joining RLC in 2019, he was Senior Vice President of Megaworld Corporation for business development & office leasing, investor relations and public relations from 1997 to 2019.
 He also held various positions in Greenfield Development Corporation and Ayala Land, Inc. He received a Bachelor of Arts degree in Development Studies from the University of the Philippines and graduated Magna Cum Laude and Class Salutatorian in 1993.